terminalcloud/apps/docs/puer.md

 To list all of puer's options use `puer -h`

-*The --no-launch option to work in a terminal.
-By default Puer will be listening at port 8000*
+*The —no-launch option is needed to work in a Terminal directly.
+By default Puer will be listening at port 8000.*

 **Puer will refresh the browser for you.
 All pages will reload when you edit them.**